 Haworthia seeds can be sown right after harvest.
 The shorter the wait, the more active the seeds are and therefore the higher the chances of successful germinations.
 Seeds are best sown within 6 months and when the temperature is moderate.

+The recommended germination medium is the same as the one for rooting.
 Fill at least ~3 cm of the germination medium in a clean container with drain holes.
 Sow the seeds on the surface and then cover them with a thin layer (~3 mm) of the germination medium.
-The top layer stabilizes the young seedlings when they start to put down roots.
-Soak the container in a solution that has 1/4 strength of the fertilizers for mature plants and 1/2 fungicide of a regular application.
-The water level of the solution should be ~1 cm below the surface of the germination medium.
+This layer stabilizes the young seedlings when they start to put down roots.

 How to sow seeds evenly

-Mix the seeds with a small amount of the germination medium in a container and shake well.
-Then lay the mix evenly.
+Mix the seeds with a small amount of the germination medium then sow this mix.

 The sealed container should be periodically inspected to prevent from fungus affection or leakage of moisture.
 If any fungus is observed, take the container out immediately.
 After 3 months, the seedlings will grow 3~5 leaves.
 In ~3 days, gradually open the bag to let the seedlings adapt to the drier air.
 After that, water the seedlings in the same frequency as mature plants, with some water sprayings added in between to keep the medium wetter.
 The spraying frequency should be gradually reduced as the seedlings grow.